 This is how to modify Squarespace title tags.

-Meta descriptions offer users extra information in search engine results page (SERP) listings.
+Meta description provide extra information in search engine results page (SERP) listings.
 They don't factor directly into keyword rankings, but they can influence users to click on your listing.

 Image Alt Tag

 Search engines can't read images.
 Alt tags explain images to search engines.
 Using keywords in your alt could help you get you found in image searches.

 Elements of Quality Content